 I seldom use this maker!
 I do use it for all of my ornamental stitches, and lately it's been resting on my dining-room table while I quilted a lot of quilts utilizing the a wavy stitch with my strolling foot (Bernina sew 4, width set to 5, length set to 3).

 It is so reliable, and makes an ideal stitch every single time.
 Also it has never ever once has tension concerns like the Juki.
 I love using the strolling foot on this machine, and it's quiet and pulls the material through like a dream.
 My light headed out in this machine, and after taking it all apart they determined it was a motherboard concern, and to fix it I 'd have to have the motherboard changed.

 It seems really sluggish after stitching on the Juki, it would be too slow for me now if this was my only machine.
 The throat area is so tight, so it's tricky to press a complete rolled up quilt through it.
 Basically the very same things that I didn't like before I still do not like, however they didn't bother me prior to I had the Juki and realized the distinction.

-Likewise it's bothersome there is no zig zag stitch, this is only a straight stitch maker.
-Thankfully those have been extremely minimal things and are the only things I do not like about this machine (and possibly the walking foot concerns have been fixed because I purchased mine 4 years ago?).
-The Bernina 440QE: Okay so I have to initially state that my Bernina 440 is about 7 years of ages, so there have actually been great enhancements and changes to the newer models.
+It's bothersome there is no zig zag stitch, this is only a straight stitch device.
+Fortunately those have been extremely minimal things and are the only things I dislike about this machine (and perhaps the strolling foot problems have been repaired considering that I purchased mine 4 years earlier?).
+The Bernina 440QE: Okay so I have to first state that my Bernina 440 has to do with 7 years of ages, so there have actually been excellent improvements and changes to the newer designs.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.